KHRIBECHBOUCHAIB/scarping_challenges/README.md

 - Scrapes quotes, authors, and tags.
 - Provides answers to simple questions based on the scraped quotes (e.g., first and fifth quote, most frequent tag).

-### Advanced Quote Search:
+### Einstein's Quotes Module:
-- Searches quotes by a specific author with a specific tag.
+- Searches for quotes by Albert Einstein and filters based on specific keywords.
-- Uses advanced form handling to interact with the search functionality on the website.
-- Extracts quotes, authors, and tags from search results.
+- Extracts quotes that contain the keyword and prints them.

+### Random Quotes Collector:
+- Scrapes random quotes from `quotes.toscrape.com`.
+- Collects up to 100 unique quotes, including their text, author, and tags.
+- Saves the collected quotes in a JSON file.

 ## Installation